davidfox87/pulumi-mlflow-aws-ecs-fargate/README.md

 - This can be done without having to redeploy a new FastAPI container because the REST server will always pull the model artifact labeled "Production"

+## ML Pipeline in the cloud
+Currently i am implementing an Airflow DAG that will automate the data cleansing, feautre engineering, training, tuning, and evaluation in AWS.
+This will be done by making Airflow call lambda functions.

 Note:
 - To access the MLflow server from your local Jupyter do mlflow.set_tracking_uri(<LOAD_BALANCER_URI>)
 - To access the MLflow UI, just type the address of the load balancer in your web browser.